Refined Estimates Concerning Sumsets Contained in the Roots of Unity: Proof of Theorem 1.2

 \begin{proof} Suppose $|A| \leq |B|$, enumerate $A$ as $A=\{a_1,\ldots,a_M\}$, and let $r = |B \cap (-A)|$.
 When $M=1$ the result is immediate.
 When $M>1$ we make use of Stepanov's method of auxiliary polynomials.
 Let $c_1,\ldots,c_M$ be not all zero and subject to the constraint that the polynomial

 is a constant.
-This is possible since there are $M-1$ coefficients of non-constant powers of $x$ in $G$ that must be made zero and $M$ variables at our disposal.
-Let be the resulting constant, which is necessarily non-zero since some $c_k\neq 0$, and the system in question is of Vandermonde type.
-Since $G(x)$ is a constant, $G^{(j)}(b)=0$ for any $b$ and $j>0$.
+This is possible since the system in question is of Vandermonde type, there are $M-1$ coefficients of non-constant powers of $x$ in $G$ that must be made zero, and $M$ variables at our disposal.
+We may choose $c_1, \dots, c_M$ so that the resulting constant equals 1: Since $G(x)$ is a constant, $G^{(j)}(b)=0$ for any $b$ and $j>0$.

 Now let